-Abstract: Education is an effort to learn with the help of others to achieve their goals.
-The purpose of humanist education or learning / gaining knowledge here is a certain condition that is used as a reference to determine the success of learning / education.
-In other words the purpose of education / learning in the sense of micro education is the desired condition after individuals carry out learning activities.
-The goal is what is declared by humans, put it as the center of attention, and for the realization of it he sets his behavior.
-That goal is very important because it serves as the end of all activities, directs all educational activities.
-To achieve the above, instilling true intentions, seriousness in education, good morals and the potential that exists in humans is one of the efforts of humanist education in shaping human personality.
-This is certainly done through the process of intentions straightening, strong will be able to develop all the potential possessed by humans, both physical potential and spiritual potential, (humanization).
-The main foundation for realizing education that is capable of producing quality human beings, must be based on the essential values, which comes from the Omniscient Essence and human values (fitrah).
-The application of the concept of humanist education places more emphasis on educators to be able to create an atmosphere of learning that is far removed from oppression, coercion, hegemony of thought, and attitudes that are far from universal human values.
-The need to prioritize love and affection in interacting with students.
-Educators make students as partners in learning by trying to understand all the problems faced by students, there is no superiority in the teaching and learning process, so as to create a conducive learning atmosphere.
+Abstract: Education is an effort to learn with the help of others to achieve goals.
+The purpose of humanist education is to determine the desired condition after individuals carry out learning activities, serving as the center of attention and directing all educational activities.
+Achieving this involves instilling true intentions, seriousness in education, good morals, and human potential development (humanization).
+This process involves straightening intentions and strong will to develop both physical and spiritual potentials.
+The foundation for producing quality human beings in education must be based on essential values from the Omniscient Essence and human nature (fitrah).
+Humanist education emphasizes creating a learning atmosphere free from oppression, coercion, hegemony of thought, and attitudes contrary to universal human values.
+Educators should prioritize love and affection in interacting with students, making them partners in learning and understanding their problems.
+There should be no superiority in the teaching and learning process, fostering a conducive learning environment.